Shared line appearance in Microsoft Teams

 |Delegate or manager can hold or resume||Yes||Yes||Yes||No||Yes|

 Managers can add up to 25 delegates, and delegates can have up to 25 managers.
-There is no limit to the number of delegation relationships that can be created in a tenant.
+There's no limit to the number of delegation relationships that can be created in a tenant.

-If the delegator and delegate are not in the same geographic location, it is up to the PSTN provider to allow caller ID to show up from a different geographic location for a delegated (on behalf of) call.
+If the delegator and delegate aren't in the same geographic location, the PSTN provider must allow caller ID to show up from a different geographic location for a delegated call.

-Circular delegation configuration is not permitted.
-If the delegated users also have delegations between them, they will only be able to see their delegation and not the initial delegation.
+Circular delegation configuration isn't permitted.
+If the delegated users also have delegations between them, they'll only be able to see their delegation and not the initial delegation.